aarhusstadsarkiv/permanent-urls/README.md

 ## URL generation and update

-The redirect URLs should be placed in the [bin/redirects.csv](bin/redirects.csv) file.
+The redirect URLs should be placed in the [data/redirects.csv](data/redirects.csv) file.

 The `File` column is the filename of the permanent URL.
 The `URL` column is the URL where the client will be redirected.

-You may add a new permanent URL by adding a new line to this CSV file.
-Then run the following command to generate the new redirect file(s).
+You may add a new permanent URL by adding a new line to this CSV file including the `URL` column.
+Then run the following command to generate the new redirect file(s) and update the `redirects.csv` file with the new `File` name(s).

-    ./bin/update_purls.py
+    ./scripts/update_purls.py

 Now you can `commit` and `push` the changes with the new and updated files.